rspec/rspec.github.io/source/blog/2015-10-31-rspec-compsable-matchers.md

 ##Conclusions

-The old RSpec match protocol used to be a lot easier to understand.
-Each of the matchers held their own matching logic, which was pretty simple.
-It did mean that you could not use RSpec matchers in a highly composable way though.
+With the old RSpec match protocol each of the matchers tended to hold their own matching logic.
+This meant that you could not use RSpec matchers in a composable way.
 For example: performing nested inclusion matches would require multiple expectation expressions.

 To understand the new RSpec match protocol you have to understand the one core